Need Help?

 Example:

 Two plans are being considered to determine the speed of a theme park ride with a circular wall that spins.
 Plan A is represented by the function in the graph shown.
-The ride shown in the photo is an example of plan B. If the ride has a radius of 5 m, which plan will result in the greater speed for the ride?
+The ride shown in the photo is an example of plan B. If the ride has a radius of 5 m, which plan will result in greater speed for the ride?

 Solution: